 In the past decade, Israel has become one of the most prominent destinations for international health tourism.
 Across the country, there are dozens of luxury spa retreats, wellness centers, and hotels offering world-class residential health programs.

-Without a doubt, the Dead Sea is the country’s top destinations for health and wellness tourists.
+Without a doubt, the Dead Sea is the country’s top destination for health and wellness tourists.

 The Dead Sea is also renowned for its buoyant qualities.
 The high level of salt concentration allows you to float across the water, without needing to exert energy to stay above water.